jingeyu/BayesEATS/README.md

 ## BayesEATS: an R package for Bayesian joint modeling of single-cell expression data and bulk spatial transcriptomic data

 The R package BayesEATS implements the method BEATS proposed by Jinge Yu, Qiuyu Wu and Xiangyu Luo (2020+) that integrates scRNA-seq data and bulk ST data to simultaneously cluster cells, partition spatial spots into different regions, and estimate cellular enrichments of spots in the Bayesian framework.
-In this package, we employed a hybrid Markov chain Monte Carlo algorithm to perform effcient posterior inference for BEATS model.
+In this package, we employed a hybrid Markov chain Monte Carlo algorithm to perform efficient posterior inference for BEATS model.
 BayesEATS can be installed in commonly used operating systems including Windows, Linux and Mac OS.

 ## Prerequisites and Installation